Fire fighter Cancer Awareness Month 2026

 Make sure to follow @FCSNNational on Facebook, X, Instagram, and LinkedIn throughout the month for more resources.

 In Canada, where most provinces and territories have robust presumptive laws, close to 94% of line-of-duty deaths among professional fire fighters are the result of occupational cancers.
+Canada recognized Fire Fighter Cancer Awareness Month in 2023 with the adoption of MP Sherry Romanado’s Bill C-224.

-In partnership with the IAFF, January is designated as Fire Fighter Cancer Awareness Month to provide fire fighters the necessary tools and guidance to develop life-saving protocols for cancer prevention and to support those with a cancer diagnosis within their departments.
+In partnership with the IAFF, January is designated as Fire Fighter Cancer Awareness Month to provide fire fighters with the tools and guidance to develop life-saving protocols for cancer prevention and to support those with a cancer diagnosis within their departments.

 Make sure to follow @FCSNNational on Facebook, X, Instagram, and LinkedIn throughout the month for more resources.

 In Canada, where most provinces and territories have robust presumptive laws, close to 94% of line-of-duty deaths among professional fire fighters are the result of occupational cancers.
+Canada recognized Fire Fighter Cancer Awareness Month in 2023 with the adoption of MP Sherry Romanado’s Bill C-224.

-In partnership with the IAFF, January is designated as Fire Fighter Cancer Awareness Month to provide fire fighters the necessary tools and guidance to develop life-saving protocols for cancer prevention and to support those with a cancer diagnosis within their departments.
+In partnership with the IAFF, January is designated as Fire Fighter Cancer Awareness Month to provide fire fighters with the tools and guidance to develop life-saving protocols for cancer prevention and to support those with a cancer diagnosis within their departments.

 Join in the conversation on social media using these hashtags: